 6041–6044, 6083, 6084, 6225, 6302–6315, 6317, 6350–6393, 6401–6428, 6460–6513, 6516, 6521, 6556–6575, 6603–6613

 Do all applications for the Regional Sponsored Migration Scheme need to be assessed by a regional certifying body?

 No. If an employee has worked for the employer for the last two years while on a subclass 457 visa, the employer can nominate them directly with the Department of Home Affairs through the temporary residence stream.

 direct entry stream need to be assessed by a regional certifying body.
 Employers wanting to nominate an employee who has not worked with them for at least two years while on a subclass 457 visa must go through the direct entry stream.

 What details do migration agents need to provide on applications?

 Migration agents must include their full contact details in applications for nomination certification under the Regional Sponsored Migration Scheme.
-Skilled Migration Western Australia is unable to discuss the details of an application with agents that are not listed on an application.
+The Department of Training and Workforce Development is unable to discuss the details of an application with agents that are not listed on an application.

 An email address is not sufficient, full contact details are required.